 - Frederick House Hotel: This is another four-star option with a central location.
 It provides convenient access to the rest of the city and comfortable accommodations with all the creature comforts including free WiFi, TVs, and a fridge.

-✔ Best area to stay for local seafood and nightlife
+✔ Best district to stay in Edinburgh for local seafood & nightlife

 Leith was its own village before joining Edinburgh in 1920.
 It’s the port district located at the Water of Leith and north of Old Town.